corelight/softsensor-docker-prototype/README.rst

 * Contains a single line with the license string
 * Read from the environment variable 'CORELIGHT_LICENSE'.

-  * To simplify the process, run the provided script "set_config.sh" on the Docker host from the same directory the license and config are located.
+  * To simplify the process, source the provided script "set_config" on the Docker host from the same directory the license and config are located.

 * Ignored by .gitignore